-In his Annual Address to Ukrainian Parliament "On Internal and External Situation of Ukraine in 2016", the President of Ukraine noted that "our accession to NATO remains our strategic goal".
+In his Annual Address to Ukrainian Parliament "On Internal and External Situation of Ukraine in 2016", President Poroshenko noted that "our accession to NATO remains our strategic goal".
 Clause 1.1.2 of the Annual National Programme under the auspices of the Ukraine-NATO Commission in 2017, approved by the Decree of the President of Ukraine No 103/2017, dated 8 April 2017, states that: "Ukraine's strategic goal is to become a member of NATO.
-Based on the long-term goal of joining the pan-European security system, Ukraine will deepen its cooperation with the North Atlantic Treaty Organization in order to fulfil the criteria necessary to obtain membership in this organization."
+Based on the long-term goal of joining the pan-European security system, Ukraine will deepen its cooperation with the North Atlantic Treaty Organization in order to fulfil the criteria necessary to obtain membership in this organization".

-On 7 December 2016, the Ukrainian Parliament held parliamentary debates on "Relevant Issues of Ukrainian Foreign Policy", based on the results of the debate, the Parliament approved the relevant recommendations (Resolution No 6014, dated 24 May 2017) that establish the need for activating the law-making procedure aimed at implementing the strategic course of Ukraine joining NATO and the EU.
+Based on the results of debates held on 7 December 2016, the Parliament approved the relevant recommendations (Resolution No 6014, dated 24 May 2017) that establish the need for activating the law-making procedure aimed at implementing the strategic course of Ukraine joining NATO and the EU.
 In order to implement these Recommendations, on 18 May 2017, a draft Law was submitted to the Ukrainian Parliament providing for amendments to the existing laws in order to introduce the wording "for the purpose of obtaining membership in the North Atlantic Treaty Organization" into the legislation.
 Ukrainian Parliament approved the draft law on 8 June 2017 and on 9 July 2017 it entered into force.